AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/intro.md

     </tr>
     <tr>
         <td>Shared Medicines List CDA IG</td>
-        <td>The corresponding CDA IG is currently in progress; an early draft is available from the Downloads page of this FHIR IG.
+        <td>The corresponding CDA IG is currently in progress; an early draft is available from the <a href="downloads.html">Downloads</a> page of this FHIR IG.
 The approved release of this CDA IG for use in implementation is expected to be published on the Agency’s <a href="https://developer.digitalhealth.gov.au/">developer centre</a> in 2020.</td>
     </tr>
  </tbody>
 </table>